For Seniors, High Blood Pressure Not What it Used to Be

-Panel members assured that they are not changing the definition of high blood pressure, currently at 140 over 90.
+Panel members assured that they are not changing the definition of high blood pressure, which is currently at 140 over 90.
 For adults 60 and older, they are recommending a higher treatment threshold, prescribing medicine only when blood pressure levels reach 150 over 90 or more.

 The new guidelines address three questions related to a patient with hypertension: